pygospa/dotfiles/fvwm/README.md

 One can also resize windows manually by dragging their borders or corners (which however are really thin)

+## Visual Feedback

+The currently focussed window has a different color title bar and the edges will turn form black to a color (I occasionally change this to fit my background - currently it's blue).

 # Screenshot

 ![Screenshot of my fvwm configuration](./screenshot.png)